FusionAuth/terraform-provider-fusionauth/docs/resources/application.md

     - `logout_behavior` - (Optional) Behavior when /oauth2/logout is called.
     - `logout_url` - (Optional) The logout URL for the Application.
 FusionAuth will redirect to this URL after the user logs out of OAuth.
     - `proof_key_for_code_exchange_policy` - (Optional) Determines the PKCE requirements when using the authorization code grant.
+    - `relationship` (Optional) The application’s relationship to the OAuth server.
+The possible values are:
+      - `FirstParty` - The application has the same owner as the authorization server.
+Consent to requested OAuth scopes is granted implicitly.
+      - `ThirdParty` - The application is external to the authorization server.
+Users will be prompted to consent to requested OAuth scopes based on the application object’s `oauthConfiguration.consentMode` value.
+Note: An Essentials or Enterprise plan is required to utilize third-party applications.
     - `require_client_authentication` - (Optional) Determines if the OAuth 2.0 Token endpoint requires client authentication.
 If this is enabled, the client must provide client credentials when using the Token endpoint.
 The client_id and client_secret may be provided using a Basic Authorization HTTP header, or by sending these parameters in the request body using POST data.
     - `require_registration` - (Optional) When enabled the user will be required to be registered, or complete registration before redirecting to the configured callback in the authorization code grant or the implicit grant.
 This configuration does not currently apply to any other grant.
     - `provided_scope_policy` - (Optional) Configures which of the default scopes are enabled and required.